alex347a/Obsidian/3. Semester/Industriel datakommunikation/Book/407-467 Control plane.md

 5. **Flow Table Determination:** The application works with the **flow table manager** to determine the exact changes needed in the flow tables of affected switches (s1, s3, s4).
 6. **Configuration:** The flow table manager uses **OpenFlow Modify-State messages** to update the flow tables on the affected switches, implementing the new paths.

 **Key Advantage:** This demonstrates the flexibility of SDN.
-Changing the entire network's routing behavior only requires updating the software in the centralized controller, not in every individual router.
+Changing the entire network's routing behaviour only requires updating the software in the centralized controller, not in every individual router.
 ### **SDN: Past and Future**
 **Historical Roots:**
 - The technical roots of SDN and data/control plane separation go back to the early 2000s and even to ATM networks in the late 1990s.